 60 days from the date you receive this notice.
 You may make this request through any

 Social Security office.
 If additional evidence is available, you should submit it

 with your request.

-however, please take this notice with you.
+Security office.
+If you call in person, please take this notice with you.